hyllevask/ABDA/Assignment 4/readme.md

-Run the first part by the following command line:
+For the first part, run:

 ```shell
 python A4_1.py
 ````
-Figure 6.4 will be saved in the directory
+Figure 6.4 will be saved in the directory.

 For the second part, run:
 ```shell